 London – The Big Smoke

-London, the capital city of England and the UK, has much history and rich culture.
-The good and bad backstories give London its interesting nicknames.
+London, the capital of England and the UK, has a rich history and culture.
+Its good and bad backstories give London its interesting nicknames.
+The most common nickname for London is The Big Smoke, due to the Great Smog of 1952.

 London is also known as “The Home of Big Ben” because of the Big Ben bell that hangs in the clock tower.
 The tower lies at the end of the Palace of Westminster.